-Englishwoman Jane Reeve was appointed as the first ever chief executive officer of the Camera Nazionale della Moda Italiana, the governing body of Italian fashion, in September 2013.
-She was charged with reaffirming Italian fashion’s place in the global industry and in the process reenergizing Milan Fashion Week.
-She held the role for a year and a half, before stepping down in June 2015.
+Jane Reeve was appointed as the first chief executive of the Camera Nazionale della Moda Italiana, the governing body of Italian fashion, in September 2013.
+She was charged with reaffirming Italian fashion’s place in the global industry and in the process, reenergising Milan Fashion Week.
+She held the role for a year and a half before stepping down in June 2015.
 Her duties have been assumed by Carlo Capasa , who took over from Mario Boselli as president of the Italian Fashion Chamber in 2014.

 Regarding claims that an Italian should have been appointed to the role of chief executive of Camera della Moda, Reeve told press, “I have a global perspective.
 I’m an English person but I’ve lived here for 26 years and all my English friends think I’m Italian.”